 Your grade is determined by the continuous assessment of the class activities throughout the semester.
 Your performance (for all of the activities) will be evaluated on a 2 point scale:

 |0||Inadequate work for the specific activity|

 |3||Significantly exceeds expectations (given only for the most exceptional cases)|

 Each activity will contribute up to 2 points to your total score.
-For the group based activities all members of a group will receive the same score, however, to encourage teamwork and avoid the temptation of letting other group members do the heavy lifting, you will also receive a peer evaluation score by your group members.
+For the group based activities all members of a group will receive the same score, however, to encourage teamwork and avoid the temptation of letting other group members do the heavy lifting, you will also receive a peer evaluation score.

 |Preparation||Commenting/annotating the textbook||0—2|